-VLAN Interface

-Wired LAN Identifies LAN port 1 and wireless SSIDs

-Port/Wireless (2.4GHz or 5GHz).

-VLAN Mode Select "Tagged Port" or "Untagged Port" for

-LAN interface.

-VLAN ID Set a VLAN ID for specified interface, if

-"Untagged Port" is selected.
+Wired LAN Identifies LAN port 1 or 2, or wireless SSIDs Port/Wireless (2.4GHz or 5GHz).
+VLAN Mode Select "Tagged Port" or "Untagged Port" for specified LAN/wireless interface.
+VLAN ID Set a VLAN ID for specified interface, if "Untagged Port" is selected.

-pecify the VLAN ID of the management VLAN.
-Only the hosts belonging to the same VLAN can nanage the device.
+VLAN ID Specify the VLAN ID of the subnet.
+Hosts

+belonging to the subnet can only communicate

+with other hosts on the same subnet.